kneelinghorse/Semantext-Hub/docs/Getting_Started.md

-# Getting Started — OSSP-AGI Workbench (v0.25 Launch Bundle)
+# Getting Started — Semantext Hub Workbench (v0.25 Launch Bundle)

-This guide walks through the v0.25 release flow so newcomers experience the hardened OSSP-AGI workbench exactly as we ship it: run the preflight, regenerate the curated GitHub/Stripe showcase, and explore the “discover → validate → visualize” loop with truthful telemetry.
+This guide walks through the v0.25 release flow so newcomers experience the hardened Semantext Hub workbench exactly as we ship it: run the preflight, regenerate the curated GitHub/Stripe showcase, and explore the “discover → validate → visualize” loop with truthful telemetry.

 ## Prerequisites